Paul Lindsey Internships in Education

 Intern start date – September 2013

-Up to 2 undergraduate student internships are available for an award of $1,000.
+Up to 2 undergraduate student internships are available for an award of $1,000 for one semester.

-To download an application go to Paul Lindsey Application
+To apply go to Paul Lindsey Application (No Longer Accepting Applications)

 COLLEGE OF EDUCATION ELIGIBILITY REQUIREMENTS